Danielle Powell, LCSW, PMH-C, SEP

 I am a certified clinician in Parent-Child Interaction Therapy from PCIT International and hold certification in Perinatal Mental Heath Counselor (PMH-C) from Postpartum Support International.
 As a PMH-C, I am credentialed in treating Maternal Mood and Anxiety Disorders, such as Postpartum Depression or Anxiety.
 I am also trained in Eye Movement Desensitization and Reprocessing (EMDR), an evidence-based treatment for trauma and psychological stress.

-I am also a Somatic Experiencing Practitioner (SEP), a therapeutic modality aimed at releasing traumatic experiences and distressful emotions that the body can hold.
-Somatic Experiencing borrows ancient and indigenous healing modalities while incorporating modern psychology and science about how to body stores trauma.
+I am a Somatic Experiencing Practitioner (SEP).
+Somatic Experiencing is a therapeutic modality aimed at releasing traumatic experiences and distressful emotions that the body can hold.
+Somatic Experiencing borrows ancient and indigenous healing modalities while incorporating modern psychology and science about how the body stores trauma.

 I hold significant training and experience in play therapy and sand tray work with children.
 I am continually inspired by the symbolism and archetypes that bring children’s language of play into light.

-I also provide clinical supervision for therapists undergoing licensure or looking to deepend aspects of their therapeutic practice.
+I also provide clinical supervision for therapists undergoing licensure or looking to deepen aspects of their therapeutic practice.

 My past experience includes psychotherapy work for children within foster care, intensive in-home psychotherapy for children and their families, birth-to-five early intervention program management, mental health consulting for teachers and parents in Head Start, and as a psychiatric residential treatment center counselor.
 I’m a graduate of Fordham University with a BS in Psychology and Tulane University with my Master’s in Social Work.